sreerammarimuthu/SQuAD-v2-answer-extraction-n-unanswerable-detection/README.md

 # SQuAD-v2 Answer-Span Extraction (BERT-base)

 This repo shows how far a single, straightforward BERT-base can go on the formidable SQuAD 2.0 dataset, even when we only let it look at 30 % of the data.
+Turns out: 0.82 F1 on the dev set.
+Definitely not too shabby for a three-epoch sprint.

 ## Dataset

-Stanford Question Answering Dataset 2.0 - 100k answerable + 53k unanswerable Q-A pairs.
+Stanford Question Answering Dataset 2.0 – passages + questions; some questions have no answer, but in this project we train BERT only to extract spans for answerable items.

 ## Contents